alexiinnn/portfolio/README.md

 Alexey Nelipovich

-This project was made during LoftSchool education courses.
+This portfolio was made during LoftSchool education courses.
 Thank to all mentors and lecturers, and also my collegues.
 Have a nice mood!

 Stack: